borankux/borg/solder/README.md

 # Borg Solder

-The worker agent for the distributed task execution system.
+The worker for the distributed task execution system.

 ## Features